hahn-th/homematicip-rest-api/README.md

 Since there is no official documentation about this API everything was done via reverse engineering Use at your own risk.

+#Installation
+Just run **pip install homematicip** to get the package

 # Usage #
-first run generate_auth_token.py to get an auth token for your access point. copy the generated auth token from the window config.py and add also the Access Point ID
+first download and run generate_auth_token.py from the examples folder to get an auth token for your access point. copy the generated auth token from the window config.py and add also the Access Point ID

 # Examples #